sieverett/BuffaloBuff/README.md

 ## Features

-- **Start Command**: The bot responds with a welcome message when the `/start` command is issued.
-- **Caps Command**: The bot converts messages to uppercase using the `/caps` command followed by the desired text.
 - **Chat Functionality**: The bot initiates and maintains conversations using the `ragproxyagent` and `assistant` from the `rag_agents` module.

 ## Prerequisites